New Hampshire officials blast Trump's 'drug-infested den' comment

 The failed Trump-backed plan to overturn the 2010 Affordable Care Act, the formal name for Obamacare, drew criticism from several governors, including Sununu, who said proposed cuts to Medicaid would have hampered efforts to fight opioid addiction.

-U.S. Representative Carole Shea-Porter, a Democrat, called on Trump to do more to help fund the response to the crisis.
+U.S. Representative Carol Shea-Porter, a Democrat, called on Trump to do more to help fund the response to the crisis.

 "No, Mr. President, you're wrong about New Hampshire - but you have failed to help us fight the opioid crisis," Shea-Porter said.
 "Stop attacking health care, and make the investments you promised."